 Full TitleA Phase II Study of Tazemetostat (EPZ-6438) (IND # 138671) in Recurrent or Persistent Endometrioid or Clear Cell Carcinoma of the Ovary, and Recurrent or Persistent Endometrioid Endometrial Adenocarcinoma (CIRB) (NRG-GY014)

-Tazemetostat is an investigational drug that kills cancer cells by stopping a protein called EZH2 from working.
+Tazemetostat kills cancer cells by stopping a protein called EZH2 from working.
 In certain cancers, EZH2 activity is abnormally high.
 Tazemetostat has been shown to slow the growth of or kill cancer cells in these tumor types.

 High levels of EZH2 have been found in both endometrial and ovarian cancers.
 The purpose of this study is to evaluate the safety and effectiveness of tazemetostat in women with recurrent or persistent ovarian and uterine cancers.
 Tazemetostat is taken orally (by mouth).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: